French criminal law: Courts

 Courts involved in adjudicating questions of French criminal law are organized in three tiers.

-In the first instance, there are the Police court, the Correctional tribunal, and the Cour d'assises.
-The Police court (tribunal de police) hears contraventions (minor criminal offenses).
+In the first instance, there are the police court, the correctional court, and the Cour d'assises.
+The Police court (tribunal de police) hears contraventions (minor infractions like parking tickets).
 The Criminal court (also known as Correctional court, tribunal correctionnel) hears délits, less serious felonies and misdemeanors.
 The Court of Assizes sits in each of the departments of France and is normally composed of three judges and six jurors, and has jurisdiction over more serious crimes.

 In the second instance : the Court of appeal, and the Appeal court of assizes.
 When it sits as a court of appeal, the Court of Assizes is composed of three judges and nine jurors, or seven judges alone.

-In the last resort: the Court of Cassation (cour de cassation), located in Paris, is the highest level of appeal in France and hears appeals from the assize courts and the courts of appeal.
+In the last resort: the criminal chamber of the Court of Cassation (cour de cassation), located in Paris, is the highest level of appeal in France for criminal cases and hears appeals from the assize courts and the courts of appeal.

 Procedure

+Criminal procedure includes everything involved in the suppression of offenses, from discovery of a possible offense, investigation by police or investigating judge, apprehension of suspects, the roles of police, prosecutors, and judges, rights of the accused, what happens inside a police station, what happens in court, how a prosecution is carried out, and what happens when someone is found guilty and imprisoned.
+These procedures are codified in French law by the code of French criminal procedure.

+Complaint

-A complaint by a victim or a law enforcement official is the initial step in launching a criminal investigation.
+A complaint by a victim or a law enforcement official, or denunciation by a third party is the initial step in launching a criminal investigation.